DennyHo2020/Animated-Sorting-Algorithms/README.md

 https://dennyho2020.github.io/Animated-Sorting-Algorithms/

-*note: please let the alorithm and animation finish before pressing Reset
+*note: please let the algorithm and animation finish before pressing Reset

 Skills developed in this project:
 1. Displaying and animating data with d3.js